ASA Action Partnership

 • Identify and address the challenges and issues facing our industry

-• Develop an action strategy and allocate necessary resources to achieve the strategic objectives and goals
+• Develop an action strategy and allocate necessary resources to achieve strategic objectives and goals

-As a member of the ASAAP, organizations may have up to two individuals participate in meetings throughout the year.
+As a member of ASAAP, organizations may have up to two individuals participate in two meetings throughout the year.
+The first meeting is held in March, in conjunction with the ASA March Board of Directors Meeting.
+The second meeting is held in August and rotates to a different location each year.
 The Partnership includes the ASA Executive Committee and other ASAAP member organization leaders.

 ASAAP MEMBERS

-Arkansas Soybean Board, Delaware Soybean Board, Illinois Soybean Association, Iowa Soybean Association, Indiana Soybean Alliance, Kansas Soybean Commission, Kentucky Soybean Board, Maryland Soybean Board, Michigan Soybean Committee, Minnesota Soybean Research & Promotion Council, Missouri Soybean Association and Missouri Soybean Merchandising Council, North Carolina Soybean Producers Association, North Dakota Soybean Council, Ohio Soybean Council, South Carolina Soybean Board, South Dakota Soybean Research & Promotion Council, Tennessee Soybean Board, Texas Soybean Board, Virginia Association and Wisconsin Soybean Marketing Board.
+Delaware Soybean Board, Indiana Soybean Alliance, Iowa Soybean Association, Kansas Soybean Commission, Kentucky Soybean Board, Maryland Soybean Board, Minnesota Soybean Growers Association, North Carolina Soybean Producers Association, North Dakota Soybean Council, Ohio Soybean Council, South Carolina Soybean Board, South Dakota Soybean Research & Promotion Council, Tennessee Soybean Promotion Board, Texas Soybean Board and Wisconsin Soybean Marketing Board.

-ADM, AGP, BASF, Bayer Crop Science, Corteva Agriscience, Chevron Renewable Energy Group FMC, Inari, John Deere, Syngenta, Valent and UPL.
+ADM, AGP, BASF, Bayer Crop Science, Corteva Agriscience, Clean Fuels Alliance America, FMC, Inari, John Deere, NOPA, SABR, Syngenta and Valent.